Wick polynomials in non-commutative probability: Shuffle algebra

-\begin{dfn} A commutative shuffle algebra is a shuffle algebra where the left and right half-shuffles are identified by the identity:
+\begin{definition} A commutative shuffle algebra is a shuffle algebra where the left and right half-shuffles are identified by the identity:

-so that in particular $(\overline D,*)$ becomes a commutative algebra and the knowledge of the left-half shuffle $\prec$ (or the right-half shuffle $\succ$) is enough to determine the full structure. \end{dfn}
+so that in particular $(\overline D,*)$ becomes a commutative algebra and the knowledge of the left-half shuffle $\prec$ (or the right-half shuffle $\succ$) is enough to determine the full structure. \end{definition}

-Shuffle products are frequently denoted $\shuffle$, as we did in the first part of this article \eqref{eq:comShuffle}.
+Shuffle products are frequently denoted $\shuffle$, as we do further below in this article \eqref{eq:comShuffle}.
 Fundamental examples of such products are provided by the shuffle product of simplices in geometry and topology (see the first part of \cite{EP19} for a modern account) as well as the commutative shuffle product of words defined inductively on $\overline{T}(X)$:

 The latter is dual to the unshuffle coproduct $\Delta^\shuffle$.
 This example is generic in the sense that the tensor algebra over an alphabet $B$ equipped with this product is the free commutative shuffle algebra over $B$ \cite{schu}.
 The shuffle algebras we will study in the present article are non-commutative variants of the tensor algebra.